Why is personal finance important?

 I define it as understanding how money works and putting that information to good use.

-And you need to understand the basics to be able to responsibly take out loans and compare financial products.
+And you need to understand the basics to take out loans and compare financial products responsibly.

 Let me give you a quick example.

 How long will you be living at home?

 These are all questions that you may not have even thought to ask.

 But if you have a basic understanding of these items, you can look at financial situations with more confidence and knowledge.